DaleMargel/Web-Survey/Design/Approach.md

 Multi-target platforms take the first approach; Web hybrid take the second.

 ## Native
 This is the best way to write an application for a single platform.
 It is the most expensive way to write an applicaton for many platforms.
 If we want to target Web, Linux, Windows, Mac, Android, and iOS we need to write the application 6 times.
-All of these would be quite different and need a lot of detailed knowlege about the platform and the tools used.
-This is not feasable.
+All of these would be quite different and need a lot of detailed knowledge about the platform and the tools used.
+This is not feasible.

 ## Multi-Target
 There are languages that, usually via [LLVM](https://llvm.org/), can target a large number of platforms.
 Many of these have tools that enable running on multiple platforms using the same code.
 Often these tools do not support Web, or support it badly.